asfi-v/Convert-to-INR/README.md

 ## Python Script

-Copy the below Python Code
+Use the below Python Code

 ```bash